storecloudproject/blockfin/datastructures/README.md

 ## Immutability

-Because of the way BlockFin builds the blockchain, the traditional notion of immutability doesn’t apply for Storecoin blockchain.
+Because of the way BlockfinBFT builds the blockchain, the traditional notion of immutability doesn’t apply for Storecoin blockchain.
 Traditionally, a block is immutable once it is accepted into the blockchain.
-In BlockFin, block creation, assembly, and validation are 3 separate steps, so a block as a whole is not immutable in one step.
+In BlockfinBFT, block creation, assembly, and validation are 3 separate steps, so a block as a whole is not immutable in one step.
 We are not changing the definition of immutability or interpreting it differently, but immutability applies to different sections of the block as it goes through the above steps.
 After finalization, the block attains immutability comparable to traditional blocks.
 Fig. 4 illustrates different stages in which the blocks are transformed.